 - If a school or school staff member receives a legal document such as a subpoena or summons, there are likely to be specific compliance and timing requirements and the Legal Division should be contacted as soon as possible.

-All legal documents received by and involving a school, including subpoenas, summonses, writs, claims, letters from lawyers and any other legal matters or correspondence should be immediately referred to the Legal Division by emailing or calling .
+All legal documents received by and involving a school, including subpoenas, summonses, writs, claims, letters from lawyers and any other legal matters or correspondence should be immediately referred to the Legal Division by emailing firstname.lastname@example.org or calling (03) 9637 3146.
 The exception to this is a claim for workers’ compensation.
-For information on responding to a claim for workers’ compensation, refer to: .
+For information on responding to a claim for workers’ compensation, refer to: Workers’ Compensation.

 Negligence claims process